🔴Is Trump About To Start A War? 2025-10-22 18:06

 Is it the Japanese spider crab?

-Like they have super like they can be their legs can be as long as yours.
+They have super, like they can be, their legs can be as long as yours.

 Oh, dude.

-I gotta show you a video by the way.
+I got to show you a video, by the way.

 I got a spider in my kitchen this morning.

-I thought you were gonna say you're gonna send me a video of your crabs.
+I thought you were going to say you're going to send me a video of your crabs.

 Yeah.